codustry/Emoji-Prefix/readme.md

 I'd like to share what each of these emojis mean.

-- `📦 NEW:` Emoji meaning: A "package emoji" — which can contain new stuff.
+- `🌟ADD:` Emoji meaning: A "package emoji" — which can contain new stuff.
-- `👌 IMPROVE:` Emoji meaning: An "OK Hand emoji" — which is meant to appreciate an improvement.
+- `💡IMPROVE:` Emoji meaning: An "OK Hand emoji" — which is meant to appreciate an improvement.
-- `🐛 FIX:` Emoji meaning: A "bug emoji" — which means there was a bug that got fixed.
+- `🐛FIX:` Emoji meaning: A "bug emoji" — which means there was a bug that got fixed.
-- `📖 DOCS:` Emoji meaning: A "book emoji" — which means documentation or notes just like in a book.
+- `📝NOTE:` Emoji meaning: A "book emoji" — which means documentation or notes just like in a book.
-- `🚀 RELEASE:` Emoji meaning: A "rocket emoji" — which is meant to show a new release/launch.
+- `🚀RELEASE:` Emoji meaning: A "rocket emoji" — which is meant to show a new release/launch.
-- `🤖 TEST:` Emoji meaning: A "robot emoji" — which says some test were run successfully.
+- `🤖TEST:` Emoji meaning: A "robot emoji" — which says some test were run successfully.
-- `‼️ BREAKING:` Emoji meaning: A "bangbang emoji" — which attracts attention to a breaking change.
+- `⚠️BREAK:` Emoji meaning: A "bangbang emoji" — which attracts attention to a breaking change.

 ##### VSCode Extension